fjaellet/Snapdragons/README.md

       write(6,*) 'Limited to V<‘,ChosenLim

-The Attached PopSynth.F has the full range of outputs turned on, but you can adjust that by taking out fields from the below print statement, and editing the 102 format label to show correct length.
+The Attached pop_synth.F has the full range of outputs turned on, but you can adjust that by taking out fields from the below print statement, and editing the 102 format label to show correct length.

 Let me know if you can’t get it to work, or have any questions about what’s going on in there…